 How They Work

 Mini-diamond braces are very comparable to traditional braces.
-They are made up of a system of brackets, archwires, and ligature.
+They are made up of a system of brackets, archwires, and ligatures.
 The brackets are glued to the teeth using special dental glue, and the ligature (a system of rubber bands) holds the brackets to the archwire.

-Like traditional braces, mini-diamond braces work by exerting a constant, gentle pressure on the teeth.
+Like traditional braces, mini-diamond braces work by exerting constant, gentle pressure on the teeth.
 The teeth move slowly in response to this pressure.
 As they move into their new positions, the bones and tissue fill in the spaces they left behind so that they don’t move back after the braces are removed.

 The Benefits of Mini-Diamond Braces